 Making a Thumbprint Pumpkin Patch

 Thumbprint crafts are fun for all ages.
-This is a guide about making a thumbprint pumpkin patch
+This is a page about making a thumbprint pumpkin patch

 There are many fun themes that run through schools during the fall season.
 One of the most enjoyable for students is pumpkins!
 There are so many activities and games that can be done, even for toddlers.
 If you are looking for a simple and easy-to-do painting craft, try this pumpkin patch made out of thumbprints!
 Most kids love to paint, especially when they can get it on their hands, so this craft is right up their alley.